milanwiedemann/milanwiedemanncom/content/cv.md

 I'm a second-year DPhil candidate investigating mechanisms of change in cognitive therapy for Posttraumatic Stress Disorder.
 I possess strong research and clinical skills as well as creative filming and video editing experience in a professional environment.
-I'm enthusiastic about open science and reproducibility in clincal psychology and in innovative ways to make psychological therapies more widely available using digital technology.
+I'm enthusiastic about open science and reproducibility in clincal psychology and interested in innovative ways to make psychological therapies more widely available using digital technology.

 ## Education Background